googlefonts/fontra/README.md

   `fontra --launch rcjk some-robocjk-server.some-domain.com`

+- To use Fontra in development mode, add `--dev` to the command line:

+  `fontra --dev --launch filesystem /path/to/a/folder`

+With this option in place, a separate process will be spawned which watches for any changes made to the Javascript files, and automatically bundles these into the client directory on save.
+Additionally, in developer mode, Javascript errors report a more human-readable traceback.

 ## Roadmap

 The following list of features is not complete, but gives you a rough idea of where we are now, and where we are headed.
 A green checkmark means: “This feature has been implemented”.